 - Delegation to officers and committees

 - The audit regime

 - The council as an employer

 - Data Protection and the UK GDPR overview

 - Any aspect of local council administration that the council needs us to focus on.

 Training in the Certificate in Local Council Administration (CiLCA)

-The Yorkshire and Humber Regional Training Partnership (YHRTP) (of which YLCA is the lead partner) provides training for clerks working towards CiLCA.
-The CiLCA course is being re-planned currently but do note that as a rule, the RTP will only take students who have passed Working With Your Council or the replacement course, Introduction to Local Council Administration (ILCA).
+The Yorkshire and Humber Regional Training Partnership (YHRTP) (of which YLCA is the lead partner) provides training for clerks working towards CiLCA in Yorkshire.
+Generally, the RTP takes candidates that have completed the Introduction to Local Council Administration (ILCA).

 The next intake of candidates will be September 2023.
 Please contact Sheena Spence, RTP Lead Officer for a copy of the YHRTP Cilca Prospectus 2023.